Assessing systematic uncertainties from spectral re-analysis of Cyg X-1 with different coronal geometries: Introduction

 Regarding the size of the coronal region in \src, earlier studies favored a compact corona \citep{Dove:1997, Tomsick2014, Tomsick2018}.
 The very steep disk emissivity profile suggests that the corona is confined within about 10 $r_{\rm g}$ \citep{Fabian:2012}.
 While the corona appears to be compact, its exact shape is still not well known.
 Some earlier works applied the lamppost model to the spectra of \src\ \citep[e.g., in the hard state,][]{parker15}.
 More recent polarization measurements in the hard state show that the polarization angle is aligned with the large-scale radio jet and suggest that a corona extended in the disk plane may better explain the polarization data \citep{Henric2022, Kravtsov:2025}.
 The measured high degree of polarization in \src\ exceeds the expected value for a compact corona.
 This points to a corona that is more extended than what is assumed in a simple lamppost model.
 Such an extended coronal geometry would lead to systematic changes in the inferred model parameters when fitting the observed spectral features.
 Additionally, it necessitates an inclination greater than the binary inclination, implying that the inner disk should be misaligned with respect to the binary orbital plane \citep{Henric2022, Krawczynski:2025}.

 In this work, we study how different assumptions about the coronal geometry affect the spectral fitting of \src.
 We focus on the disk-like corona model developed by \citet{Shafqat2022} and compare its fit with both the conventional lamppost model and the broken power-law disk emissivity model.
 Our goals are: $i)$ to reproduce previous results obtained with the lamppost and broken power-law models, and $ii)$ to quantify the systematic uncertainties that arise from assuming different coronal geometries and to evaluate how these assumptions affect key spectral parameters, such as the black hole spin and the inclination of the inner disk.
+The primary aim of this work is not to determine the geometry of the coronal region in the soft state.
+Instead, we quantify the systematic uncertainties in reflection-based parameters (e.g., inclination, spin, emissivity profile) that arise from adopting different geometric prescriptions for the illuminating source.

 This paper is organized as follows.
 In Section~\ref{data reduction}, we describe the observational data used in this study.
 In Section \ref{sec:extended_corona_model}, we outline the disk-like corona model and how it is used in our spectral fitting.
 In Section \ref{sec:fit}, we present the fitting results for the different coronal geometries and compare the best-fit parameters and fit quality for each model.
 In Section \ref{sec:emiss_profiles}, we show the uncertainties in the emissivity profiles of the best-fit models and discuss low inclination angle measured in this study.
 Finally, in Section \ref{sec:conclusion}, we summarize our main findings.